 VA loans are a great way to utilize the VA’s benefits for eligible currently serving military members, certain surviving spouses of military members who have died on active duty (or as a result of active duty), and veterans.
-When looking to purchase your dream home, consider the many benefits of a VA loan listed below.
+When purchasing your dream home, consider the many benefits of a VA loan listed below.

 Benefit #1: Zero Down VA Home Loans